allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 alt="Binary Search Tree with 3 nodes"
 class="small-image"/>

-The greater number goes to the right, the lower to the left.
+The greater number is always on the right, the lower on the left.
 It may become more clear, if we add more numbers:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-bigger.webp"
 alt="Binary Search Tree with 7 nodes"
 class="small-image"/>

 This tree contains 7 numbers, but we need to visit at most 3 nodes, to find any number.
 The following example visualize searching for 14.
 We need "3 hops" for such action.
-I used SQL to define the query, let's trat this tree as our actual database index.
+I used SQL to define the query, in order to think about this tree as if it was actual database index.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-bigger-searching.webp"
 alt="Searching for single node within Binary Search Tree with 7 nodes"